The Origin Story

 So I quit.
 Having made a couple things, I probably left a couple works in progress and a lump of clay on a shelf and gave up.

 Fast forward to 2024, the internet has exploded and anything you want to know is in your back pocket.
-My Instagram feed started to fill up with pottery videos and I watch intently, vaguely remember the throwing process.
-I start following a couple local studios and decide to sign up for another class and see what happens this time.
+My Instagram feed started to fill up with pottery videos and I watched intently, vaguely remember the throwing process.
+I started following a couple local studios and decided to sign up for another class and see what happened this time.

-I told another member at a studio party that I bought a wheel 3 weeks after starting a pottery class.
+In December, just a few months after getting started, I told another member at the studio that I bought a wheel 3 weeks after starting a pottery class.
 I remember the look on her face as she smiled and said, "you're insane!"
-I smiled back and said "Yes."
+I grinned widely and said "Yes.